AleandroPresta/algorithms-datastructures-notes/09 - Heap and Trie/README.md

     -   Nodes can have a flag (or marker) to indicate the end of a valid word.

-A Trie, also known as a prefix tree, is a tree-like data structure that is used to efficiently store and retrieve keys in a dataset of strings.
-It is particularly useful for handling large dictionaries of words, like those used in autocompletion features or spell checking.

 ### Structure of a Trie

 1.  **Nodes and Edges**: